 The annual Orca Watch:

-Held at Duncasby Head, organised by the National Sea Watch Foundation.
-Duncasby Head is a 15/20 minute drive from us.
+Held at Duncasby Head from the 29th May to 6th June 2021, organised by the National Sea Watch Foundation.
+Duncasby Head is a 15/20 minute drive from us. ***Book early as we do get very busy.***

 Organised watches are also done from our own back yard, from Dunnet Head Lighthouse, from Gills Bay and from St Johns Point.
 It’s a great time of year to visit Caithness as well as get involved in a great event, and hope to see the Orca.